stamat/monagotchi/src/prd.md

   - Pet dies when hunger reaches 0
   - Reset button only appears when pet is dead
   - Care actions disabled when pet is dead to prevent confusion
-  - Clear visual indicators when pet needs resurrection
+  - Clear visual indicators when pet needs resurrection:
+    - 💩 emoji for low cleanliness (< 35%)
+    - 💧 emoji for low happiness (< 35%)
+    - 🥣 emoji for low hunger (< 35%)
+    - 🪦 emoji when pet is dead
   - Simulates status changes based on time away
   - Shows time since last interaction in footer
 - **Technical Constraints**: Local storage for persistence, accurate time simulation between sessions